 Set tools and Accommodations that apply to every student taking the Common Assessment.

-Disabled: no student sees a calculator.
+- Disabled: no student sees the tool / setting.

-Enabled: every student sees a calculator.
+- Enabled: every student sees the tool / setting.

-Reduce Answer Choices
+- Reduce Answer Choices

-Disabled (default): all students see the full set of answer choices.
+- Disabled (default): all students see the full set of answer choices.
 This matches state test formats and is recommended for high-stakes Assessments such as unit tests and quarter finals.

-Teacher Set Accommodation: only students whose teacher has enabled it see reduced answer choices.
+- Teacher Set Accommodation: only students whose teacher has enabled it see reduced answer choices.

 Reporting configuration